subhh/HOS-OAI-Dashboard/README.md

     - harvester.git.persistence.dir
     - ...
   - example properties-file can be found in `src/main/resources/harvester.properties_example`
-- A customized hibernate configuration file `hibernate.cfg.xml` can also be placed in `~/.oai-dashboard` which will then be loaded insteadt of the on in the classpath (`resources/hibernate.cfg.xml`), this applies only to oai-dashboard_harvester
+- A customized hibernate configuration file `hibernate.cfg.xml` can also be placed in `~/.oai-dashboard` which will then be loaded instead of the on in the classpath (`resources/hibernate.cfg.xml`), this applies only to oai-dashboard_harvester
 - When not using a hibernate configuration file in the config directory (`~/.oai-dashboard`), changes to the hibernate configuration (classpath) always require a rebuild (`mvn clean install`) and possible re-deployment of the standalone JAR-file

 ## Configuration (REST-API)